nickian/mvphp/README.md

 });
 ```

-In this example, a closure is an anonymous function that will run when the request URI matches the route.
-In order for the methods in our main MVPHP class to be accessible inside of this anonymous function, we specify to `use ($app)` in order to import this variable into the anonymous function's variable scope.
+A closure is an anonymous function that will run when the request URI matches the route.
+In order for the methods in our main MVPHP class to be accessible inside of this anonymous function, we specify to `use ($app)`.
+This will import the `$app` variable into the anonymous function's variable scope.

 #### Handling Variable Parameters